Shadow-Chaser/fg-system/README.md

 # F&G

-It is a e feedback and the
+It is a feedback and grievance system.
-grievance system.

 ## Features